PsyDak-Meng/Inundation_Traffic_Simulation/README.md

-# CSE6730-Project
+# CSE-6730-Modeling and Simulation  @ GaTech

-This is the READMME for CSE6730 Project Team 14.
-Our team members are: Cheting Meng, Hana Herndon, Xiyu Pan, Yuchen Wang, Zefang Chen
+Team members are: Cheting Meng, Hana Herndon, Xiyu Pan, Yuchen Wang, Zefang Chen.<br>

-Our group intends to conduct further research on traffic modeling and simulation, with a specific focus on the impact of flooding on the roadway system.
-By employing numerical analysis, this study aims to uncover new understandings of the system’s behaviors during flooding, devise optimization insights, and help increase the roadway system’s overall resilience.
+Our group conducts further research on traffic modeling and simulation, with a specific focus on the impact of flooding on the roadway system.
+By employing numerical analysis, this study uncover new understandings of the system’s behaviors during flooding, devise optimization insights, and help increase the roadway system’s overall resilience.<br>
+>Keywords:  Agent based modeling, Djikistra Algorithm

 ![image](https://github.com/PsyDak-Meng/Inundation_Traffic_Simulation/assets/105434864/114cdc7e-441a-4174-b835-369186187ecf)